Call Today! Free Immediate Response (818) 781-1570

 As stated above, a Pitchess motion is filed during the Los Angeles County criminal court pretrial proceedings.
 This means a judge will act on your motion before your jury trial.

-Our lawyers could even file a Pitchess motion before your preliminary hearing, but the court won't typically take any action until after it's concluded.
-Under California law, our criminal attorneys must file the Pitchess motion in writing.
+Our lawyers may even file a Pitchess motion before your preliminary hearing, but the court typically won't take any action until after it's concluded.
+Under California law, our criminal attorneys are required to file the Pitchess motion in writing.
+Evidence Code 1043 describes that the motion must include the following information:

 • Description of the type of records being sought;